muratk5n/thirdwave/en/README.md

 ---

-Events might develop for the worse, that would make the war even more damaging by then.
+Events might develop for the worse, making the war even more damaging by then.

 "Would it be beneficial for the US admin for a possible Ukrainian deal (tantamount to admitting defeat) to happen after midterms?"